lindacom/python/README9.md

 How to Dokerize a python app
 ============================

+Dockerfile - blue print for building images.
+Specify base image Docker image - template for running containers
+Docker container - running process containing application

 1. Install Docker desktop from www.docker.com.
 NB. the command line tool will also be installed.
+2. Open your project in visual studio code
+3. In visual studio code install the docker extension
+4. In your project create a docker file called Dockerfile with no extension

 Documentation